Jackson Productivity Research Inc.

 Time study almost always reveals preventable lost time, and productivity-killing practices.
 In

-Perform time study of labor or equipment activity to resolve workload issues objectively.
-On recent occasions, a change in
+Time study labor or equipment activity to resolve workload issues objectively.
+Routinely we find that changes in job content

-the timing of assignments led to quick and effective workload balance..
+and the timing of assignments lead to quick and effective workload balance and better labor efficiency.

 Prepare for union contract negotiation.

-Objective study informs both company and union about labor workloads.
+Objective study informs both company and union about real, not perceived, labor workloads.

 We've seen workloads that were too high, too low, and just right.
-Effecive corrections have included equipment and
+Effective corrections have included

 Educate your educated guesses.